 C2) In a window box liner with compost, under a tunnel of transparent corrugated plate

 Put the tunnel of transparent corrugated plate over the plants.
 Close each side of the tunnel with a plate (for example made of plexiglass).
-To prevent draughts in the tunnel.
-So no risk of aphids.
+Against draughts and aphids.

-After mid May (mid spring), the liner with pepper plants may be put deeper in the garden soil.
-This must be done when the plants reach (almost) the top of the tunnel.
+After mid May (mid spring), put the liner with pepper plants deeper in the garden soil; deepen the furrow, put the tunnel over again.

 End of May (mid-late spring): window box liner with pepper plants under a short tunnel.
-This tunnel is still much longer than the box liner.
-Only at one side of the tunnel there is a plastic plate to overcome draughts.
-That’s okay.
+At the left side of the tunnel there is a plastic plate to overcome draughts.

 At the end of May there are big pepper plants in the liner.

 D)# Plants outdoors, in the garden, planting out